Molkobain/itop-datacenter-view/README.md

 * MiscEquipmentSlot: Mark space as used for patch panel or cable management for example.

 ![Pro features - Reserved slots](docs/mdv-profeatures-reservedslots-01.png)

+####Custom classes
+You have some custom classes _(not derivating from DatacenterDevice)_ that you would like to use in racks and enclosures?
+No problem!
+Just register them in the `custom_device_classes` config. parameter, make sure they have the required attributes _(see documentation)_ and they will automatically appear. 👌

 ####Misc. options
 * Us order: Reserve Us order per rack / enclosure to fit your set-up